Wondering how to protect the ocean? Here are a bunch of straightforward things to do and smart ways to help save the oceans as a diver.

 Using the correct techniques not only provides a better diving experience but also reduces the impact on the corals.
 For example, using the proper technique, you can hover motionless over coral and then ascend back up without using your hands.

-Perfecting your buoyancy control will allow you to better manage your air, your positioning in the water, and overall give you more control over your diving.
+Perfecting your buoyancy control will allow you to better manage your air and your positioning in the water, and overall give you more control over your diving.

 Clean Up After Yourself